MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/no-email-after-mention.md

 ## Resolution

-Try checking the document in using the following steps:
+Try checking in the file by following these steps:

-1. In the Document Library where the file is stored, highlight the file, and select the three vertical dots in its row.
+1. In the Document Library where the file is stored, highlight the file, and then select the three vertical dots in that row.

 1. Select **More** > **Check in**.

-Checking in the file might fix the problem.
-If not, or if the file was already checked in, you can remove it from draft state by using the below steps.
-If you want to leave it in the draft state, skip the following two steps, and see the instructions for changing the Library settings.
+To fix this problem, try checking in the file.
+If this doesn't work, or if the file is already checked in, you can move the file from the draft state by using the following steps.
+If you want to leave the file in the draft state, skip the first three steps, and go to the steps to change the Library settings.

-1. In the Document Library where the file is stored, highlight the file, and select the three vertical dots in its row.
+1. Open the Document Library where the file is stored (**File** > **Open** > **View more files**).

+1. Highlight the file that you want, and select the three vertical dots in its row.

-1. Select **More** > **Approve**.
+1. In the menu that opens, select **More** > **Approve**.

-If you want to leave the file in the draft state, change the Library settings using the following steps:
+If you want to leave the file in the draft state, change the Library settings by following these steps:

 1. In the Document Library where the file is stored, select Settings (the gear icon at the top of the page).

 1. Select **Versioning settings**.

-Under **Draft Item Security** > **Who should see draft items in this document library?** select **Any user who can read items**.
+1. Under **Draft Item Security** > **Who should see draft items in this document library?**, select **Any user who can read items**.